spdk/spdk/scripts/vagrant/README.md

 6. VBoxManage extpack install Oracle_VM_VirtualBox_Extension_Pack-5.2.16.vbox-extpack(install the same pack as your installed version of VirtualBox)
 7. rpm -ivh vagrant_2.1.2_x86_64.rpm

+Virtualbox operation common commands: we can refer to spec(https://download.virtualbox.org/virtualbox/6.0.0/UserManual.pdf) if you create a VM by scripts, we also need commands as following:
+1. vboxmanage list vms (list all the VM with UUID)
+2. vboxmanage list hdds (list NVMe and HDD that attached with VM)
+3. vboxmanage unregistervm UUID --delete (unregister a VM which created by VirtualBox, use command 1 to get the UUID)
+4. vboxmanage closemedium UUID --delete (remove a medium from host, use command 2 to get UUID)

+Maybe need this commands :
+   vagrant plugin install vagrant-vbguest vagrant global-status vagrant box list

 ## Configure Vagrant